Sunday, May 29, 2016

 Still, I sometimes want darker skies for imaging or visual work than what my backyard or my club’s fairly decent dark site offer.
 Luckily, one of my favorite star parties, one of the longest running star parties in the USA, the Deep South Star Gaze (formerly the Deep South Regional Star Gaze), is only three hours from home and has skies that are actually slightly better than those of Chiefland.

 It gets better still.
 While the DSSG has always been held in the fall, for some years we’ve also been doing a less formal spring version, the Deep South Star Gaze Spring Scrimmage.
-No speakers, no door prizes, just observing.
+No speakers, few door prizes, just observing.
 There is a meal plan, however, and the small number of attendees compared to in the fall, 20-30 rather than 100-150, means there’s no problem getting one of the small motel rooms in the site’s, the Feliciana Retreat Center’s, Lodge.